Keyondunker/Vector-Nest-Provider/README.md

 ### 2. Registering in the Protocol

-#### 2.1 Register as a Product Category Owner
+#### 2.1 Register as a Protocol Owner

-All Actors such as Product Category Owners, Providers and Validators need to register in the Protocol and pay the registration fee before they can start any type of interactions.
+All Actors such as Protocol Owners, Providers and Validators need to register in the Protocol and pay the registration fee before they can start any type of interactions.

 **TESTNET NOTE**: if you need testnet tokens reach out to the Forest Protocols team on [Discord](https://discord.gg/8F8V8gEgua).